Updated: Mar 18

 Here is an example of how you can help your child connect to information in a multi-sensory fashion:

 Whether your child is a gifted learner or a struggling learner, teach him with greater breadth and depth through multi-sensory learning.
 You will cultivate his curiosity, innovation, and imagination.
 You will sharpen his ability to think through possibilities and outcomes.
 Your child will become more confident throughout the learning process and develop a determination to learn more.
 Furthermore, when your child can connect to information in a variety of ways, he will better be able to conceptualize and apply his knowledge as he works through various concepts and scenarios in the future.
-You will help your child see value in his learning.
+As you teach your child with greater breadth and depth, maximizing your child's understanding and retention though his many senses, you will help your child see great value in learning!

 Review: The advantages of multi-sensory learning in Homeschooling with Greater Depth (Part 2)